 Jacob Ha was voted by the members of the TAMS class of 2020 to receive the annual Prince Jones Memorial Scholarship.
-Dr. De Oliveira presented the award to him during Rose Ceremony on May 1st.
+April Audain, Scholarship Committee Chair of the TAMS Alumni Association, presented the award to him during Rose Ceremony on May 1st.
+Prince Jones’ mother and sister were also present virtually and spoke.
 Congratulations, Jacob!

 The blog posts have slowed, but the Alumni Association hasn’t!
 Let’s follow the old journal keeping adage to not try and catch up.
 Instead, here’s a link to an end of year letter covering the great progress we’ve made.
 (SPOILER: 12-15 scholarships in 2019, not one but two fully-funded endowments, and success with the legislature!)